 None of them are the traditional portraits where the subject is giving you the standard cheesy smile.
 I'll give you a little of my artsy portrait background or you can just straight to the 5 tips on making your portrait photography more artistic.

-Coming from a scientific background early on in my photography career, my focus was on the technical aspects of photography and not on the artistic.
+Here's my confession.
+Coming from a scientific background early on in my photography education, my focus was on the technical aspects of photography and not on the artistic.
 My training focused on shutter speeds, f/stops, lens tilts and swings, and darkroom developing.
 Times have changed.

 Wedding and portrait photography was once dominated by men.
 Perhaps it was more mechanical back then with a need to understand f-stops, shutter speeds and lenses.
 The equipment was heavy and the investment to start a photography business was substantial.

 These ideas for artistic portrait photography aren't the usual ones you'll find elsewhere on the web.
 These tips are really a cheat sheet.
 You could call them a "fake it until you make it" approach.

 Control The Contrast

 Shoot your subject without telling her to smile.
 Have you ever taken a look at a group of portraits that are labeled as artistic?
 The subjects almost always have serious expressions.
 You shoot the huge majority of traditional portraits with your subject smiling.
 Artistic portraits are the opposite.
 The subjects aren't smiling.